 The Becoming American Initiative helps promote the positive impact immigrants, both documented and undocumented, have on society.
 The current U.S. workforce includes 27.4 million immigrants.
 Most of these people have lived in this country for over a decade.
 The American economy is directly impacted by their hard work.

 The modern day misconception is that conservatives do not care about immigrants or immigration reform.
-We exists to counter that narrative and provide the conservative case for immigration and DACA reform.
+We exist to counter that narrative and provide the conservative case for immigration and DACA reform.
 We are a nation of immigrants and a nation of laws.
 One of the best ways to counter illegal immigration is through legal immigration reform.

 The Becoming American Initiative will fight to influence political leaders and change public opinion about the important role immigrants hold on society.